JPETTomography/j-pet-console-be/readme.md

 docker compose -f docker-compose.yml up --build
 ```

 6. Run Agent

 ```
 cd agent
 cp examplary_config.yaml config.yaml
 docker compose -f docker-compose.yml -f docker-compose.local.yml up --build
 ```

-6. Open http://localhost:8000/docs and trigger `seed`
-7. Wait untill all of the services are up
+7. Open http://localhost:8000/docs and trigger `seed_with_fake_data` - if the opoeration is successfull you can check http://localhost:8000/admin to see if the objects were created
+8. Try logging in http://localhost:3000 with default credentials (`admin@gmail.com` and `admin` pwd)
+9. create a new directory in `examplary_data` e.g. `new_dir`
-8. Copy any .root file from `examplary_data_hold` to `examplary_data` - this will trigger root conversion and upload
+10. Copy any .root file from `examplary_data_hold` to `examplary_data/new_dir` - this will trigger root conversion and upload